 \subsection{User Study Questions and Results Format}

 We list the questions and the results format below.
-We highlight the critical step identified by our method in red for paper presentation, and note that the participants will not see the red highlighted text.
+We highlight the critical step identified by our method in red for the paper presentation, and note that the participants will not see the red-highlighted text.